aloschilov/json-normalizer/readme.md

         } ]
       }

-We usually expect the JSON snipped above in the following format:
+We usually expect the JSON object above in the following format:

     {
       "section2" : {